lexik/LexikFormFilterBundle/README.md

 Overview
 ========

-This Symfony2 bundle aims to provide classes to build a form filter and then build a doctrine query from this form filter.
+This Symfony2 bundle aims to provide classes to build some form types dedicated to filter an entity.
+One you created your form type you will be able to update a doctrine query builder conditions from a form type.

 [![Build Status](https://travis-ci.org/lexik/LexikFormFilterBundle.png?branch=master)](https://travis-ci.org/lexik/LexikFormFilterBundle)
 ![Project Status](http://stillmaintained.com/lexik/LexikFormFilterBundle.png)